AledPeart/cardiff_skateboard_club/README.md

 ### User Wishlist
 * Users are able to add and remove products from a whishlist which is linked to their profile.
-* Users can click a heart icon to add/remove an item from the products page, or via a button on the product detail page.
+* Users can do this by clicking a button on the product detail page.
+* Confirmation 'toast' message shows the users a link to view their wishlist.
-* View all saved items in within tgheir dashboard.
+* View all saved items in within their dashboard.

 ### Messages
 * Django's message framework used in conjunction with Bootstrap toasts to provide confirmation messages to user actions.
-* Info, Success, Warning and Error tags have been utilised to give the user consistent feedback.
+* Info, Success, Warning and Error levels have been utilised to give the user consistent feedback.
+* Info level specifically used to show users of any ammendments to their shopping bag, while other message levels used as normal.
+* Custom extra message tags used to customise the 'wishlist' messages.

 ### Defensive Programming
 * Defensive programming principles employed throughout the site.